eth-cscs/spack-stack/README.md

 By default Spack is assumed to live in `/dev/shm/spack`.

-https://github.com/spack/spack/pull/30189 is required in Spack for nvhpc.
+https://github.com/spack/spack/pull/30215 is required for now.

 Customizing install locations goes like: